PARENT AND TODDLER CLASSES

-Preschool level Duck reintroduces the the water safety knowledge acquired in Sunfish, and builds upon it to promote safety in aquatic environments.
+Parent and Tot 2 reintroduces the the water safety knowledge acquired in Parent and Tot 1, and builds upon it to promote safety in aquatic environments.
 Knowledge of PFDs are reinforced, but new information such as choking responses and staying warm is introduced.
 Swimmers work on buoyancy, submersions, rhythmic breathing, and changes of direction in the water.
 All with the intention of orienting the toddler with the water through the comfort and support of a parent.

 Prerequisites: 24-36 months of age